 Pinewood Derby Wheel INNER BORE

 Pictures are of wheels that did not meet our standards.
-Many wheels have this void straight from factory which causes unknown wheel travel, binding, and wobble.
+Many wheels have this void straight from the factory which causes unknown wheel travel, binding and wobble.
 It is caused by the ejection pin from the injection molding process.

-Derby Dust Asset Wheels have inner hub free of voids.
+Derby Dust Asset Wheels have an inner hub free of voids.

 Pinewood Derby Wheel Tread